slub/ocrd_kitodo/docs/usage/demo.md

 # Demo

-## Kitodo.Production

-Open your browser and navigate to `http://localhost:8080/kitodo` after OCR-D and Kitodo are started.
+Open your browser and navigate to `http://localhost:8080/kitodo` after OCR-D modules and Kitodo are started.

 Enter the username `testadmin` and the password `test` in the login dialog.

-(Unless, of course, you are using an [external Kitodo instance](#with-kitodo-production), or have customized the [data generated](#prepare-keys-and-kitodo-extensions) from `make prepare-examples`.)
+(Unless, of course, you are using an [external Kitodo instance](../setup/enable-disable-modules.md), or have customized the [data generated](../setup/preparation.md#prepare-keys-and-kitodo-extensions) from `make prepare-examples`.)

 > **Note**: